 Mission & Vision

 Art21 is a celebrated global leader in presenting thought-provoking and sophisticated content about contemporary art, and the go-to place to learn first-hand from the artists of our time.
-A nonprofit organization, Art21’s mission is to inspire a more creative world through the works and words of contemporary artists.
+Art21’s mission is to inspire a more creative and inclusive world through the works and words of contemporary artists.

-In addition to its Peabody Award-winning PBS television series Art in the Twenty-First Century, Art21 produces the online film series New York Close Up and Exclusive; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
-Art21 also creates educational resources and professional development programs; an online publication featuring guest contributors; and a comprehensive website at Art21.org.
-Art21 also produces a number of public programs annually that connect audiences to artists and the artistic process.
+In addition to its Peabody Award-winning PBS-broadcast television series Art in the Twenty-First Century, Art21 produces the digital film series New York Close Up and Extended Play; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
+Art21 also creates educational resources and professional development programs; annual public programming; an online publication featuring guest contributors; and a comprehensive website at Art21.org.

 The Art21 Michael C. Sandler Education Program engages audiences in dialogue about the contemporary art and the artists featured in Art21 films.
 Art21’s educational initiatives include the Art21 Educators learning community, the production of interpretive resources, professional development workshops and lectures, and participatory programs and screening events.